-This Week in Petroleum History, August 8 to August 14
+This Week in Petroleum History, August 7 – 13

 Thanks to pioneering research led by Dr. J.C.
-Karcher, an Oklahoma physicist, the world’s first reflection seismograph geologic section is measured near Ardmore in 1921.
+Karcher, an Oklahoma physicist, the world’s first reflection seismograph geologic section was measured in 1921 near Ardmore.

 “Oklahoma is the birthplace of the reflection seismic technique of oil exploration,” notes the Oklahoma Historical Society of the geophysical method that records reflected seismic waves as they travel through the earth, helping to find oil-bearing formations.

 “The Arbuckle Mountains of Oklahoma were selected for a pilot survey of the technique and equipment, because an entire geologic section from the basal Permian to the basement mass of granite is exposed here,” explains the society.
 Read more in Exploring Seismic Waves.

 August 9, 1922 – Psychic Oilfield of Luling